wireapp/wire-server-deploy/offline/demo-wiab.md

 - Imports [wire_values.yml](../ansible/wiab-demo/wire_values.yml) to prepare the Helm chart values
 - Runs automatically when using `--tags wire_values`

+ Note: an admin can choose to skip this step if they already have their own values files and wish to avoid overwriting generated values.
+Provide your values in the expected `values/` paths and run the next playbook with appropriate tags.

 ### 13. Wire Secrets Creation

 - Imports [wire_secrets.yml](../ansible/wiab-demo/wire_secrets.yml) to create required secrets for wire helm charts
 - Runs automatically when using `--tags helm_install`

+ Note: `wire_secrets` cannot be skipped when performing a fresh `helm_install` because unique credentials are generated for the deployment.
+The `helm_install` flow expects secrets to exist (the playbook will include the secrets creation when you run the `helm_install` tag).

 ### 14. Helm Chart Installation